Robert1991/home_assistant_pyscript/README.md

 ## Netatmo event logger

-At the smart home at my parents house, we connected several netatmo security camers (e.g. https://www.netatmo.com/en-us/security/cam-outdoor).
+At the smart home at my parents house, we connected several [netatmo security cameras](https://www.netatmo.com/en-us/security/cam-outdoor).
 These cameras are able to detected humans, cars and animals.
 The netatmo event logger app will log these events and download the corresponding pictures from the netatmo cloud service.
 The events which will be logged with a picture are named "human", "animal", "vehicle", "movement" in the netatmo service.
-In order to get this automation running, you'll need to connect your netatmo account with your homeassistant (https://www.home-assistant.io/integrations/netatmo/).
+In order to get this automation running, you'll need to connect your netatmo account with your homeassistant (see [here](https://www.home-assistant.io/integrations/netatmo/)).
 At the moment, pictures will be put statically to "/config/tmp/" within the homeassistant docker container.

 ```yaml